In Windows XP you must enable East Asian languages. In Windows 7 and Vista, East Asian languages are enabled by default.

 If your installation isn't stopped by an error message, you can skip this section and scroll on down.
 For a while this was fixed, but it may have returned.
 If you do see this error message, read on...

 The first time I clicked the installer, I got the very cryptic "You don't need this" message shown here. ---->

 Someone at Microsoft keeps releasing IME update installers that look for Office on your system.

-I've already done that for you, so if you don't mind downloading the installation files from my site, here are the 32-bit and 64-bit versions with that problem removed:
+and deleted the rest.
+So, if you don't mind downloading installation files from my site, here are the 32-bit and 64-bit versions with that problem removed: